top of page

 Sugar Rush

-If you've ever tried dairy-free alternatives, you know there's just no real substitute for the real deal.
-Sure, there are things like almond milk, coconut yogurt, and cashew cheese, but nothing quite matches the creamy texture and taste of traditional dairy.
-This lack of satisfying alternatives makes it even harder because I miss the comforting taste of cheese on pizza or a scoop of ice cream on a hot day.
+Dairy-free options like almond milk, coconut yogurt, and cashew cheese just don't have the same creamy texture and taste as the real deal.
+It's tough because I miss the comfort of cheese on my pizza or a scoop of ice cream on a hot day.

 Oh, But the Thrill of the Game!